Table of Contents

 - NetworkOut

 - The number of bytes sent out on all network interfaces by the instance.
-This metric identifies the volume of outgoing network traffic to an application on a single instance.
+This metric identifies the volume of outgoing network traffic from a single instance.

 - NetworkPacketsIn